colalb1/Fast-Least-Squares-Monte-Carlo/README.md

 ADD IMAGES

 ## My Review of C++
 Fast.
 Really slow to debug.
+It would be better with a wrapper language with a bunch of implicit functions and pointer handling so the user can spend less time developing.